SBA 8a Socially & Economic Disadvantage Narrative Statement 13 CFR 124.103

 Socially Disadvantaged Supporting Statement Must be Detailed

-When meeting the 8a requirements for showing that you are socially disadvantaged, your socially disadvantage narrative statement must be “presented in sufficient detail” to be evaluated by the SBA.
+When meeting the 8a requirements for showing that you are a socially disadvantaged government contract company, your socially disadvantage narrative statement must be “presented in sufficient detail” to be evaluated by the SBA.
+Individuals submitting applicants should be aware of the consequences of SBA fraud.
 If applicants for the SBA 8a Program simply make conclusory statements, the SBA may reject your 8a application for lack of detail.
 Our 8a certification consultants help clients to overcome these hurdles.

 What is the Level of Detail Required for an 8a Narrative Statement of Social Disadvantage?